Revathi-katta/SemStore_Web_App/README.md

 - Optimized load speed

 ###  Notifications & Moderation
-- Admin panel to handle reports and modify default, assign new roles to users.
+- Admin panel with two tabs one for handling reports and other to modify default, assign new roles to users.
 <div align="center">
   <img src="interfaceScreenshots/adminReports.png" alt="Admin Reports"/>
 </div>